cirruslabs/cirrus-ci-docs/docs/examples.md

 Cirrus CI doesn't provide a built-in functionality to upload artifacts on a GitHub release but this functionality can be added via a simple script.
-For a release Cirrus CI will provide `CIRRUS_RELEASE` environment variable along with `CIRRUS_TAG` environment variable. `CIRRUS_RELEASE` indicates release id which can be used to upload assests.
+For a release Cirrus CI will provide `CIRRUS_RELEASE` environment variable along with `CIRRUS_TAG` environment variable. `CIRRUS_RELEASE` indicates release id which can be used to upload assets.

-Cirrus CI only requires write access to Check API and doesn't require write access to repository contents becuase of security reasons.
+Cirrus CI only requires write access to Check API and doesn't require write access to repository contents because of security reasons.
 That's why you need to [create a personal access token](https://github.com/settings/tokens/new) with full access to `repo` scope.
 Once an access token is created, please [create an encrypted variable](guide/writing-tasks.md#encrypted-variables) from it and save it to `.cirrus.yml`: